Aakash-Thakre/two-tier-app-deployment/README.md

 - Persistent data storage using Docker volumes
 - Proper wait mechanism for MySQL initialization
 - Multi-container orchestration using Docker Compose

 ---

-## 🐳 Docker Commands Used

-# Step by Step guide for making this project-
+## Step by Step guide for conatinerizing and deploying the application using docker

 1. **Execute the commands one by one, this is for Ubuntu**